 The off-peak times Eco 10s offer tend to be split up into two or three blocks of cheaper energy, with the bulk kicking in overnight.
 For example, you may get a seven-hour block of cheaper energy overnight, with another three hours during the afternoon.

 Unless you’ve already got this type of meter installed in your home, you’re unlikely to be able to switch to an Economy 10.
 This is because a decreasing number of suppliers now offer them in light of the push for smart meter sign-ups.
 If you do want one, you may have to pay a hefty installation fee.

-If you don’t already have one fitted, it could be worth getting a smart meter as their installation is free, and you can still take advantage of similar tariffs to those available to people with an economy 7.
+If you don’t already have one fitted, it could be worth getting a smart meter as installation is free, and you can still take advantage of similar tariffs to those available to people with an Economy 7, such as Octopus Agile.

 Economy 7 meters are quite different to other forms of meter.
 Unlike a smart meter, which will send readings straight to your supplier, you will have to record two different readings.
 They also differ from traditional meters, which typically only have one measure.
 See our guide on how to take meter readings.

-To read your economy 7, you will need to record the two separate readings.
+To read your Economy 7, you will need to record the two separate readings.
 One will be for your usage during peak time and the other will be for off-peak hours.
-Usually, there will be 5 numbers (see below) that you’ll need to record in each section.
+Usually, there will be five numbers (see below) that you’ll need to record in each section.
 Any numbers in the red zone of the meter’s interface will not need to be recorded.

 You can get a smart meter that will do all of this for you.
 But not all suppliers offer this option, and will instead seek to move you across to a standard credit smart meter.

 Can I save money with an Economy 7 meter?

 Whether or not you will be able to save money with an Economy 7 very much depends on how much of your energy use you’re able to shift to off-peak times.
 If you aren’t able to do all that much, this kind of meter could be more expensive than a standard one or a smart meter.